Wheels Up Experience Inc. (UP) - GuruFocus.com

-SAN DIEGO, April 24, 2023 (GLOBE NEWSWIRE) -- The Class: Robbins LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Wheels Up Experience Inc. (: UP) securities common stock between November 9, 2022 and March 31, 2023, for violations of the Securities Exchange Act of 1934.
+Robbins+LLP reminds investors that a shareholder filed a class action on behalf of all persons and entities that purchased or otherwise acquired Wheels Up Experience Inc. (NYSE: UP) securities common stock between November 9, 2022 and March 31, 2023, for violations of the Securities Exchange Act of 1934.
 Wheels Up Experience Inc. provides private aviation services in the United States.

+What is this Case About: Wheels Up Experience Inc. (UP) Must Restate its Previously Filed Financial Statements for Certain Periods

 What Now: Similarly situated shareholders may be eligible to participate in the class action against Wheels Up.
 Shareholders who want to act as lead plaintiff for the class must file their papers by June 19, 2023.
 A lead plaintiff is a representative party acting on behalf of other class members in directing the litigation.
 You do not have to participate in the case to be eligible for a recovery.
+If you choose to take no action, you can remain an absent class member.
 For more information, click here.

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.